esvhd/notes/finance/portfolio_opt.md

 $\Psi_p$ has shape $1 \times K \cdot K \times K \cdot K \times 1 + 1 \times N \cdot N \times N \cdot N \times 1 = 1 \times 1$

-In both portfolio variance and trackig error, we broken them down into factor and specific risks.
-This works only with the assumption that factor risk and specific risk are **uncorrelated**.
+In both portfolio variance and trackig error, we break them down into factor and specific risks.
+This works only with the **assumption** that factor risk and specific risk are **uncorrelated**.

 **Active Returns vs Residual Returns**